SciCompKL/CoDiPack/documentation/Tutorial8.md

-Tutorial 8: Reverse mode tape reset {#Tutorial8}
+Tutorial 8: Several tape recordings {#Tutorial8}
 ============

-In this tutorial we want to compute the same function as in [Tutorial 2](@ref Tutorial2), but now the function will not be evaluated at one but at several points.
+In this tutorial we want to compute the same function as in [Tutorial 2](@ref Tutorial2), but now the function will be evaluated at several points.

-This will require the same steps as in Tutorial 2 but in addition the tape needs to be reset for the different evaluation.
+This will require the same steps as in Tutorial 2 and in addition the tape needs to be reset for the different evaluations.
-If this is not done, the tape will grow with each sucessife function evaluation.
+If this is not done, the tape will grow with each successive function evaluation.
-In addition to the increased memory requirements the evaluation time for the tape will increase exponential, too.
+In addition to the increased memory requirements the evaluation time for the tape will increase with each pass, too.

 The recording and evaluation procedure from Tutorial 2 is:
 ~~~~{.cpp}